 - Cash Advance APR

 The Ideal Cardholder

 Sign-Up Bonus Points, Earning Categories and More

-The sign-up bonus for the product can be found on our credit card review page.
+The current sign-up bonus for the product can be found in our summary table at the top of the page.
 You’ll earn 2 Starpoints® for each dollar of eligible purchases spent on the Card at participating SPG® & Marriott Rewards® hotels.

 In addition, you’ll earn 2 more points per $1 for just being an SPG member, plus 3 more points for being a Gold or Platinum member.
 This gives you the potential to earn up to 5x Starpoints for your stays!